-American Superconductor®, Amperium®, AMSC®, D-VAR®, PowerModuleTM, D-VAR VVO®, PQ-IVR®, SeaTitan®, Gridtec SolutionsTM, Windtec SolutionsTM and Smarter, Cleaner...Better EnergyTM are trademarks or registered trademarks of American Superconductor Corporation or our subsidiaries.
+American Superconductor®, Amperium®, AMSC®, D-VAR®, PowerModuleTM, D-VAR VVO®, PQ-IVR®, SeaTitan®, Gridtec SolutionsTM, Windtec SolutionsTM, Smarter, Cleaner...Better EnergyTM and Orchestrate the Rhythm and Harmony of Power on the Grid are trademarks or registered trademarks of American Superconductor Corporation or our subsidiaries.
 We reserve all of our rights with respect to our trademarks or registered trademarks regardless of whether they are so designated in this Quarterly Report on Form 10-Q by an ® or TM symbol.
 All other brand names, product names, trademarks or service marks appearing in this Quarterly Report on Form 10-Q are the property of their respective holders.